wolffshots/connectorr/README.md

 iptables -t nat -A POSTROUTING -s 172.21.0.0/24 -o tun0 -j MASQUERADE
 ```

+If you want to also have the connectorr container dynamically set the MTU (which can avoid problems on some VPN connections) you'll need to follow the instructions to set up the Gluetun control server [here](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/control-server.md) and populate `GATEWAY_API_KEY` with an API key or set the auth type to `none` (not ideal).

 Make sure the [gluetun](https://github.com/qdm12/gluetun) stack is up and running correctly before moving on.
 If you have trouble please check the [gluetun-wiki](https://github.com/qdm12/gluetun-wiki) repo for help

 ## Environment